 Where will I rescue/transport wildlife?

 You can nominate how far you are willing to travel from your home.
-These details are included in our database to ensure you are only called for rescues or transports within those parameters.
+These details are included in our database to ensure you are only called for cases within those parameters.

 Will I need to be trained?